Dear readers of ADxS.org, please forgive the disruption.

 Parameters that make depression more likely after antiviral treatment with interferon are:47

-Antidepressants cause the production of pro-inflammatory cytokines (such as IFN-α) to be decreased and the production of anti-inflammatory cytokines to be increased.48
+Antidepressants have the effect of reducing the production of pro-inflammatory cytokines (such as IFN-α) and increasing the production of anti-inflammatory cytokines.48

-Both IFN-α and IFN-β bind to the interferon type 1 receptor with its subtypes IFNAR-1 and IFNAR-2, whereas IFN-γ binds to the interferon type 2 receptor (IFNGR).1
+IFN-α and IFN-β bind to the interferon type 1 receptor with its subtypes IFNAR-1 and IFNAR-2, while IFN-γ binds to the interferon type 2 receptor (IFNGR).1

-Both IFN-α and IFN-β bind to the interferon type 1 receptor with its subtypes IFNAR-1 and IFNAR-2, whereas IFN-γ binds to the interferon type 2 receptor (IFNGR).1
+IFN-α and IFN-β bind to the interferon type 1 receptor with its subtypes IFNAR-1 and IFNAR-2, while IFN-γ binds to the interferon type 2 receptor (IFNGR).1

 IFN-γ and IL-12 inhibit the activity of TH-2 cells.49

-IFN-α reduces tryptophan5248 (more strongly than IFN-α), suggesting an inhibitory effect on serotonin.1
+IFN-α reduces tryptophan5248 (more strongly than IFN-α), which suggests an inhibitory influence on serotonin.1

 The only cerebrospinal fluid study to date found IFN-γ in 60% of children with ADHD.53